Best AI Subscription 2026: I Tested All 4 — Here's My Pick

 Once you organize your life around Claude Projects or ChatGPT’s Memory, switching costs go up.
 Your prompts, your workflows, your muscle memory—all optimized for one platform.

 This isn’t necessarily bad.
 But it’s worth knowing: the longer you use one, the harder it is to switch.
+One way to reduce lock-in: use platform-agnostic prompt skills that work across any AI assistant.

 What I Actually Pay For